khayru/deep-learning-challenge/README.md

 Overview:

-The purpose of this analysis from Alphabet Soup’s business team I was given the CSV  file containing more than 34,000 organizations that have received.
+The purpose of this analysis from Alphabet Soup’s business team was to choose which applicants have the best chance of success should they fund them.
+I was given the CSV  file containing more than 34,000 organizations that have received funding from Alphabet soup over the year.
-For this assignment, I started using a Jupyter Notebook
+For this assignment, I started by using Google Collapse and Visual Studio.
+I uploaded the data and then dropped the unnecessary columns.

 Results: Using bulleted lists and images to support your answers, address the following questions: